tastyware/streaq/benchmarks/README.md

 # Benchmarks

-streaQ's performance significantly improves upon [arq](https://github.com/python-arq/arq), and is on-par or slightly better than [SAQ](https://github.com/tobymao/saq).
+streaQ's performance significantly improves upon [arq](https://github.com/python-arq/arq), and is on-par with or slightly better than [SAQ](https://github.com/tobymao/saq).
 If you want to run these tests yourself, first install the dependencies:
 ```
 $ pip install streaq[benchmark]
 ```